-- (10) Due to the complexity and risk associated with copyright, it is strongly recommended that the Library be consulted if there is any uncertainty about using copyrighted content. - (11) Materials licensed for University use, including but not limited to content covered by 113P Licenses, the Tertiary Music Licence, Sections 28 and 200AB of the Act, or any other form of licence, must not be posted to external digital platforms and services, including social media and content streaming services. - (12) It is important to note that in some cases content can be free of copyright restrictions in one legal jurisdiction but not free of copyright restrictions elsewhere. - (13) It is important to ensure that an appropriate copyright notice is present and seen by staff and students when accessing copyright material.
+- (11) Copyright is complex and carries associated risk.
+Copyright restrictions for the same content may differ between jurisdictions.
+Staff and students should contact askthelibrary@cdu.edu.au if there is any uncertainty about using copyrighted content. - (12) Materials licensed for University use must not be posted to external digital platforms and services, including social media and content streaming services. - (13) An appropriate copyright notice must be displayed before staff and students access copyright material.
 The Library can provide advice and supply copyright notices.